 This paper underscores the critical role of accurate sales predictions for businesses in maintaining standards and enhancing profitability.
-The study formulates hypotheses pertaining to store and product attributes influencing sales, conducts comprehensive data exploration, and employs machine learning models, including regression, ridge regression, decision tree, and random forest, to predict store sales.
-The results indicate improvements over a baseline model, with ridge regression demonstrating superior performance on a public leaderboard.
+The study formulates hypotheses pertaining to store and product attributes influencing sales, conducts comprehensive data exploration, and employs machine learning models, including linear regression, ridge regression, decision tree, and random forest, to predict store sales.
+The results Rashmi Amardeep.
+International Journal of Science, Engineering and Technology, 2023, 11:6 indicate improvements over a baseline model, with ridge regression demonstrating superior performance on a public leaderboard.
 The paper identifies limitations, such as the exclusion of disaster-related factors, and suggests future work, including incorporating these elements and developing an online app for customer reviews and rankings.
 Overall, the study contributes to the field by proposing a robust framework for mart sales prediction and evaluating various machine learning models' performance.